Most of our referrals come from the community through family, neighbours, friends and our awareness campaign.

 Post diagnosis support

-- work out a support plan with the family and provide psycho-education on dementia
+- provide psycho-education on dementia

 Anyone with concerns or worries can contact us for a chat